Home / Travel Insurance / Articles / Passport / Diplomatic passport in India: Meaning, eligibility, and benefits

 Copy of the Head of Office Certificate

-Original Surrender or Safe Custody Certificate (only if the original diplomatic passport is with the Ministry of External Affairs)
+Original Surrender or Safe Custody Certificate, if the previous diplomatic passport is with the Ministry of External Affairs

-Original Cancellation Certificate (only if the Surrender Certificate or Safe Custody gets cancelled by the Ministry of External Affairs)
+Original Cancellation Certificate, if the Surrender Certificate or Safe Custody gets cancelled by the Ministry of External Affairs

-Undertaking issued by the applicant’s office (only if the applicant is going to retire within the next 6 months of submitting the application)
+Undertaking issued by the applicant’s office, if the applicant is going to retire within six months of submitting the application

 Form P1 and P1 (A)